AresEkb/AresEkb.github.io/cv.md

 ### Non-Scientific

-- Объектный язык ограничений (и немного про метамодели)
+- The Object Constraint Language (and a little bit about metamodels)
-- Разработка метамодели с помощью Eclipse Modeling Framework (и немного про моделирование данных)
+- A Metamodel Development using Eclipse Modeling Framework (and a little bit about data modelling)
-- Разработка визуального языка моделирования с помощью Sirius
+- A Visual Modeling Language Development using Sirius
-- Руководство по поиску работы для MDA-специалиста (и немного про метод анализа иерархий, Xcore и Sirius)
+- A Job Search Guide for an MDA specialist (and a little bit about the analytic hierarchy process, Xcore and Sirius)
-- Введение в разработку предметно-ориентированных языков (DSL) с помощью EMFText
+- Introduction to Domain-Specific Language (DSL) Development using EMFText
-- Разработка парсера, кодогенератора и редактора SQL с помощью EMFText
+- Development of a Parser, Code Generator and SQL Editor using EMFText
-- Введение в преобразование моделей (или преобразование, которое создаёт преобразование, которое создаёт модель)
+- Introduction to the Model Transformation (or a Transformation that Creates a Transformation that Creates a Model)
-- Теория категорий на JavaScript. Часть 1. Категория множеств
+- Category Theory in JavaScript.
+Part 1.
+The Category of Sets

 You can find them [here](https://habrahabr.ru/users/ares_ekb/posts/) (in Russian).